This spot has been added by

 A school of blue tang encountered at shallow depth.

-The Pigeon Islands have some of the fishiest seabeds in Guadeloupe, due to the currents: several species of forage fish, snappers, damselfish… You’ll find on the area large parrotfish, almost impossible to spot outside of protected areas, as well as most of the Caribbean reef fish species (butterflyfish, trumpetfish, trunkfish, angelfish… etc.).
+In all of Guadeloupe, the Pigeon Islands has the most variety of fish in the sea beds due to the currents: several species of forage fish, snappers, and damselfish.
+You’ll find in the area large parrotfish, almost impossible to spot outside of protected areas.
+You’ll also see most of the Caribbean reef fish species; butterflyfish, trumpetfish, trunkfish, and angelfish.

 Don’t forget that you are in a National Park.
-Do not touch anything and don’t put your feet on the seabed.
+Remember not touch to anything and don’t put your feet on the seabed.

 Restaurants & accommodation nearby